shackbarth/homepage/content/the-gettysburg-sequence.md

 <a name="Bei Wien"></a>BEI WIEN, at Vienna.
 Germ. #7.

+<a name="Bruno"></a>BRUNO, Giordano (1548 - 1600).
+Physicist-astronomer (faggoted, grace The Inquisition).
+Upheld and elaborated John the Baptist to Dr. Einstein's "General Theory of Relativity". #E=MC2.

 <a name="Lathee"></a>BENIGN, FORESHORTENED _LATHEE_, swagger stick...
 The White Man's Burden?
 Hind.
 T/Y/R/K. #11.

 <a name="Best and Blest"></a>BEST AND BLEST, Well, not quite, George Meade. _They_ will spectre _tomorrow_ Armistead, Kemper, Garnett with Pickett's Own. #6.